 And I was like, “Yeah, it’s totally fine.
 How about you just pay it by tomorrow?”

-I was creating all these weird fuzzy boundaries and so people were taking advantage of that.
+I was creating all these weird fuzzy boundaries and people were taking advantage of that.

-So you want to make sure that you’re very good with you follow-up and follow-through with people.
+You want to make sure that you’re very good with your follow-up and follow-through with people.

 The other thing that I highly recommend that you do is once you’ve done your price increase, don’t stop doing your offers.

 The next offer day or the next market day in your group or in the Heart-centred group or wherever you’re advertising, do the offer at the new price.

 You might think, “Well, I’m not going to make any sales so there’s no point”, but what you’re doing is getting people used to the new normal.

 The other thing that really bugs me is when people say that their prices are increasing on June 1st, and then their offer on June 3rd is, “My prices are normally [the new price] but you can get it at [the old price].”

 You haven’t really seen-through that price increase.

 It’s kind of a spit-on-the-face for the people who did actually commit before the price increase date.